 Health Insurance Conveniences Plans

 Medicare Advantage plans differ from Medicare Supplements in many ways.
-My clients should consider Medicare Advantage plans as an alternative to Original Medicare coverage.
+I recommend to my clients that Medicare Advantage plans be considered alternatives to Original Medicare coverage.
 Original Medicare covers Parts A and BC.
 Medicare Advantage plans, also known as Part C or MA plans, are part of Original Medicare.
-Original Medicare does not cover Medicare Advantage plans.
-Medicare Advantage plans must include all services.
+Original Medicare doesn’t cover Medicare Advantage plans.
+Medicare Advantage plans have to include all of the services Original Medicare covers.

-Original Medicare has providers billing Medicare at first, and then a supplement firm.
-After Medicare and private supplement companies have paid their portion, individuals might be responsible for the rest.
-Medicare Advantage plans are billed by the private insurance company.
+Original Medicare allows providers to bill Medicare initially and then later bill a Supplement Company.
+Individuals could be responsible for the remaining portion of the Medicare supplement company and Medicare.
+Medicare Advantage plans include private insurance companies being billed.
 If an individual has a Part C plan (MA) with company XYZ, and visits his primary physician or receives services at a hospital for treatment, the bill will go to company XYZ, not Medicare.
-In this instance, the individual might be responsible to pay a copay or deductible.
+This could mean that the individual will be responsible for either a copay, or a maximum amount.

 Medicare Advantage plans include a premium.
-These premiums can be very different.
-There are some plans that charge $0 per month.
+These premiums are variable.
+There are plans that offer a $0 monthly Premium.
 However, Medicare Advantage plans do not require individuals to pay the Part A premium in order to sign up.
-The availability of plan access can vary greatly from one county to the next.
-One example is a $0 monthly plan with premium that may be available in one area but not another.
+Access to a plan varies by county.
+For example, in one county, a $0 monthly premium policy may be available.
+However, it may not be in another.